Gondi language

+A man speaking the Aheri dialect of Gondi.

 Gondi (ISO, /gon/), natively known as Koitur (Kōī, Kōītōr, /gon/), is a South-Central Dravidian language, spoken by about three million Gondi people, chiefly in the Indian states of Madhya Pradesh, Maharashtra, Chhattisgarh, Andhra Pradesh, Telangana and by small minorities in neighbouring states.
 Although it is the language of the Gond people, it is highly endangered, with only one fifth of Gonds speaking the language.
 Gondi has a rich folk literature, examples of which are wedding songs and narrations.
 Gondi people are ethnically related to the Telugus.
 Gondi is the largest minor Dravidian language by number of speakers.

 Endangerment

-Although almost 13 million people returned themselves as Gonds on the 2011 census, however only 2.98 million recorded themselves as speakers of Gondi.
+Although almost 13 million people returned themselves as Gonds on the 2011 census, only 2.98 million recorded themselves as speakers of Gondi.
 In the present-day, large communities of Gondi speakers can be found in southeastern Madhya Pradesh (Betul, Chhindwara, Seoni, Balaghat, Mandla, Dindori, and Jabalpur districts), eastern Maharashtra (Amravati, Nagpur, Yavatmal, Chandrapur, Gadchiroli and Gondia districts), northern Telangana (Adilabad, Komaram Bheem, and Bhadradi Kothagudem districts), the Bastar division of Chhattisgarh and Nabarangpur district of Odisha.

 This is the result of a language shift from Gondi to regional languages in the majority of the Gondi population, especially those in the northern portion of their range.
 By the 1920s, half of Gonds had stopped speaking the language entirely.
 The language is under severe stress from dominant languages such as Hindi, Chhattisgarhi, Marathi and Odia due to their use in education and employment.
 In order to improve their situation, Gond households adopt the more prestigious dominant language and their children become monolingual in that language.
 Already in the 1970s, Gondi youth in places with increased contact with wider society had stopped speaking the language, seeing it as a relic of old times.
 The constant contact between speakers of Gondi and Indo-Aryan languages has resulted in massive Indo-Aryan borrowing in Gondi, found in vocabulary, grammar and syntax.
 In one survey in Anuppur district for instance, it was found the dialect of Gondi spoken there, known as dehati bhasha ('rural language'), was actually a mixture of Hindi and Chhattisgarhi rather than Gondi.
 However, the survey also found younger Gonds had a positive attitude towards speaking Gondi and saving the language from extinction.
 Another survey from areas throughout the Gond region found younger Gonds felt developing their mother tongue was less important, but there were still large numbers willing to help in its development.
 Some attempts at revitalization have included children's books and online videos.